 Healthy Carrot Muffins

-These carrot muffins are like your favorite carrot cake and a perfect part of a healthy breakfast or snack!
-Made with whole grain flour, sweetened with maple syrup and dairy free!
+These healthy carrot muffins are like your favorite carrot cake and a perfect addition to breakfast, or fun snack!
+Made with whole grain flour, sweetened with maple syrup and dairy free friendly recipe.

 - Prep Time: 10 minutes